Frequently Asked Questions - FAQ

 3. The board is then responsible for distributing the promotion codes to the members.

-4. Each member can receive their personal promotion code from the board and redeem it themselves by following this guide.
+4. Each member can receive their personal promotion code from the board and redeem it themselves.
+More information can be found here.

 A collective account for all members is not possible.
 Each club member needs their own subscription.

 Of course not.
-It is also not allowed to post forecasts in private or public chat groups without prior permission or to systematically scrape forecasts via bots/scripts.
+It is also not permitted to post forecasts in private or public chat groups without prior permission or to systematically scrape forecasts via bots/scripts.

 Just as you want to be paid for your work, we also want and need to be paid for our work on XC Therm.
-Think about it: In the long run, we can only create the best forecasts for you if we can finance our infrastructure and development.
+Think about it: In the long run, we can only create the best forecasts for you and develop new features if we can finance our infrastructure and development.

 We count on your fairness.

-To find out whether the Regio subscription or the Pro subscription is sufficient for you, or whether you are better off with the Unlimited or Expert subscription, we recommend that you take a look at the overview map.
+We offer monthly and annual subscriptions.
+If you want to test XC Therm, a monthly subscription is a good choice.
+To find out whether the Regio or Pro subscription is sufficient for you, or whether you are better off with the Unlimited or Expert subscription, we recommend taking a look at the region overview map.

-An overview of the number of regions per country is also provided by the following tables.
-Note that regions that are only partially located in a country are also counted as part of that country.
+The following tables also provide an overview of the number of regions per country.
+Note that regions that are only partially located in a country are also counted for that country.
 Border regions have therefore been counted twice in these tables.

 Country